-(STII ted spread BOR - Tbill rate)
+(STI ted spread BOR - Tbill rate)

-bas basis spr isk premium or basis spread TIBOR - OIS rate)
+bas basis spi sk premium or pasis spread

+(OIS rate - T-bill rate) (STIBOR - UIS rate)

-cre edit risk plus liquidity risk
+ст edit risk plus liquidity risk

 The first is an issuer-related "liquidity premium."
 For Sweden this premium is commonly represented by the difference between the Overnight Index Swap (OIS) rate and the Treasury bill rate.
 In non-crisis conditions the OIS/Tbill spread is very small because both financial claims are regarded as essentially riskless.
-The main difference between them is that the OIS rate applies to a private contractual obligation, for example the obligation of a bank, whereas the Treasury bill rate applies to government debt.
-The second component of the TED spread, also relatively small in non-crisis conditions, is a "risk premium" or "basis spread."
+The main difference between them is that the OIS rate applies to a private contractual obligation, for example the obligation of a bank, whereas the Treasury bill rate applies to government debt.18 The second component of the TED spread, also relatively small in non-crisis conditions, is a "risk premium" or "basis spread."
 This risk premium has two components "credit risk" (also referred to as "counterparty risk" or "default risk") and "liquidity risk."
 The credit risk is due to the possibility that an interbank borrower may not repay its borrowings in full.
-The liquidity risk is associated with the lending bank tying up its funds in a loan, causing the funds to be un-usable in other ways until the loan is repaid.
-In Sweden the risk-premium component of the TED spread is commonly represented by the difference between STIBOR and the OIS rate.
+The liquidity risk is associated with the lending bank tying up its funds in a loan, causing the funds to be un-usable in other ways until the loan is repaid.19 In Sweden the risk-premium component of the TED spread is commonly represented by the difference between STIBOR and the OIS rate.
 During the 2008 crisis, the demand for Swedish Treasury bills jumped sharply because they were deemed safer and more liquid.
 The interbank market, especially internationally and even in Sweden, seized up; for some banks viewed as potentially weaker, the market froze altogether.
 Figure 8 plots some of these money-market spread data.